sogaiu/tree-sitter-clojure/doc/makefile.md

 set of uses cases involving trying to establish the behavior of one specific grammar on its own (IMO, a common scenario).

-Many `tree-sitter` subcommands can lead to scanning certain directories for directories that have names beginning with `tree-sitter-`.
+Multiple `tree-sitter` subcommands can lead to scanning certain directories for directories that have names beginning with `tree-sitter-`.
 This is done in order to locate grammars for various programming languages for use by various `tree-sitter` subcommands.